NETWAYS/gitlab-training/day1/07_Collaboration/02_Collaboration.md

 * Objective:
  * Learn more about git fetch and git pull
 * Steps:
- * Reset your local commit history by one
+ * Reset your local commit history by one with `git reset --hard HEAD^`
  * Fetch and pull changes from remote
  * Explain the difference
 * Bonus: